russtheaerialist-retired-projects/node-spi/README.md

 Getting and Sending Data
 ------------------------
-**transfer()** - This takes two buffers, a write and a read buffer.
+**transfer(txbuf, rxbuf, callback)** - This takes two buffers, a write and a read buffer, and optionally a callback.
 SPI only reads when a byte is written so communicaton is usually full duplex.

 Exmple:
 ```javascript